AaronRuben/Heart-Disease-Risk-Prediction/README.md

 ## Supervised Learning Section

 ### Introduction
 In working with any set of realistic data, we need to come up with a predictive model that can determine the outcome of new unseen data.
 This method is called classification, which can be executed by using the various mathematical technique.
-Among these techniques, Logistic Regression, Support Vector Machine, Random Forest, and Neural Network.
+Among these techniques, Logistic Regression, Support Vector Machine, Random Forest, and Neural Network, are the most prominent ones.

 ### Logistic Regression
 To better understand LR, it is helpful to have a good vision of linear regression.
 In linear regression, we look for a hyperplane which fits the data effectively.
 The main problem of using a linear regression model is that we are limited to continuous values and if a feature is binary will can not find a good fit for that.
 Here is the point where LR comes into play.
 The big difference between linear regression and logistic regression is the type of function.
 In linear one, the data follows a linear hyperplane in the general case, while in logistic regression, this function is S-shape coming from the exponential root and is called Sigmoid function.
 This function enables us to have a continuous mapping of the data and give any number between 0 and 1.
 As it turns out, we can translate our findings from the previous section into a function called Probability density function.
 To find the best fitting parameters of Sigmoid function, we can use maximum likelihood techniques to optimize the model according to the provided data.